victor-mlai/Backwards-Comp-API-Cpp/README.md

   struct Bar {};
   static constexpr int VAL = 42;
   enum SomeEnum { A, B, C };
+  bool Foo() { return true; }
 }

-// then add these in the old class struct OldClass {
+// In short, the old class should depend on the new one so you can add these: struct OldClass {
   using Bar = NewClass::Bar;
   static constexpr int VAL = NewClass::VAL;